stevef1uk/artificial_mind/docs/SETUP_GUIDE.md

 ## 🤖 LLM Provider Setup

-The AGI project supports multiple LLM providers.
+The Artificial Mind project supports multiple LLM providers.
 Choose the one that best fits your needs:

 ### Option 1: OpenAI (Recommended for Production BUT ensure you underdtand the costs!)